sjbiaga/pisc/README.md

 actions that are in parallel remain the same.
-Second, whenever the key is part of a composition (maybe more than one sequence), then the fact that this parallel composition is a choice in a summation, demands that all other actions in the other `left` and `right` choices be discarded.
+Second, whenever the key is part of a composition (maybe more than one sequence), then the fact that this parallel composition is a choice in a summation, demands that all other actions in the other "left" and "right" choices be discarded.
 So, there may be many summations in which the expired _key_ discards other keys.

-The discarded and enabled actions are then embedded as an immutable map from `String` to `Set[String]`in the generated output file.
-These `magical` maps are declared as `π-trick` and `π-spell`, while their pair is declared as `π-wand`.
+The discarded, excluded and enabled actions are then embedded as an immutable map from `String` to `Set[String]`in the generated output file.
+These `magical` maps are declared as `π-trick`, `π-elvis` and `π-spell`, respectively.

 The contention between the enabled actions occurs as follows.
-Each action in a sequence is a `for` generator that calls a method in `spi.scala`; the key of this action is passed as second argument.
+First, it "disables" the excluded actions associated, if any.
+Each action in a sequence is a `for` generator that calls a method in `spi.scala` (or `spi_.scala`); the key of this action is passed as second argument.
 The method is within a unique scope (`^`) to distinguish between different actions that correspond to the same key (multisets).
 It creates a `Deferred[IO, Option[(Double, -)]]` and offers these together with the action `rate` associated with the key, or enqueues a quadruple in the `/` `Queue`.